 An ERP system is the backbone of virtually every manufacturing environment.
 OEMs invest a great deal of time and money to ensure the ERP properly supports all areas of the business.
 It’s important when launching an eCommerce site to capitalize on that investment and the processes already in place with the current ERP system.

-Thinking about it from an eCommerce perspective, the ERP is the safe place to find vital product data tied to bills of materials, SKUs, pricing, inventory, and customer account information.
+From an eCommerce perspective, the ERP is the safe place to find vital product data tied to bills of materials, SKUs, pricing, inventory, and customer account information.
 It’s where quotes and orders are entered, along with many details related to shipment tracking and order status.

 Integrating your ERP provides seamless automation of activities that historically happened through emails and phone calls between customers and your aftermarket support team.
-This includes access to real time price and availability, quote and order creation, order status and shipment tracking information.
+This includes access to real-time price and availability, quote and order creation, order status, and shipment tracking information.

 It’s important that critical updates taking place in the ERP pass directly to the eCommerce site.
 It’s also true that all quote and order activity taking place in the eCommerce site passes easily to the ERP.
 This will increase visibility and reduce duplication of work for both employees and customers.
 For these reasons, integration with the ERP is so important.